Dai0403/Excel_Tableau_Customer_Analysis/README.md

-# KPMG_virtual_internship
+# Customer Analysis Using Excel and Tableau

 Sprocket Central Pty Ltd Customer Analysis

-This project is part of a virtual work experience program on Forage (https://www.theforage.com/)
+This project is part of a virtual work experience program on KPMG Virtual Internship on Forage (https://www.theforage.com/)